Top three reasons to go rock climbing in Boulder Canyon

 Min. age requirements:

 - If you are older than 18, you’re good to go.

-- Teens aged 12-17 can go on their own, but a guardian will need to provide a signed waiver before an outing with the guide.
+- Climbers under the age of 18 may be permitted to climb on a case-by-case basis, but a guardian will need to provide a signed waiver before an outing with the guide.

 Getting there and meeting location